 Banks lead European shares lower as US fine concern hits Commerzbank

-* Austrian banks hit by CEE exposure, investor haircut (Adds quote, detail, updates prices)
+* Austrian banks hit by CEE exposure (Adds detail, quote, updates prices)

 The New York Times reported that Commerzbank's settlement was expected to include at least $500 million in penalties.
 This compares to an almost $9 billion settlement struck by France's BNP Paribas in a similar case earlier this year.

-Mike Reuter, a broker at Tradition, said a fine of up to around one billion dollars would be accepted by the market.
+Mike Reuter, a broker at Tradition, said a fine of around one billion dollars would be accepted by the market.

 "Unless they get a very big fine like BNP, I don't think it will suffer like the other banks (hit by U.S. investigations)," he said.

 Austrian banks were also under pressure, with Erste Group down 3.3 percent and Raiffeisen Bank down 3.7 percent.

 Erste was downgraded by Goldman Sachs, Citi and Deutsche Bank on Tuesday after last week's profit warning, and traders said that exposure to weakening markets in eastern Europe could hinder the country's banking sector.